 Your skills should be a part of your resume, and they are needed to be prominently displayed so that the recruiter must get an idea about your soft and hard skills.
 It will help you to qualify for the role easily.
 The hard skills are the ones that you learn after going through specific training by going to workshops, schools, and other learning centers.

 Whereas soft skills are the ones that are a part of your personality.
 Team coordination and self-management are part of it.
 You can add up hard skills and soft skills to the resume by having a balance in it.
-It should depict that you are work savvy and have the ability to work with others without having any problems.
+It should depict that you are working savvy and have the ability to work with others without having any problems.

 8. Language Skills

 The languages you know are a great selling point for a resume.
 If you know different languages and consider yourself multilingual, then list down each language you speak.
 Along with that, also let the recruiter know what your proficiency is at what level.
-The enlisting of languages will let you stand out from others and write the best HR approved resume.
+The enlisting of languages will let you stand out from others and write the best HR-approved resume.

 After reading this blog post, you will get to know how to place the elements in your resume.
 However, you need to double-check to eliminate all the errors and mistakes from it.
 It is because you are competing with other candidates who might have strong work and academic backgrounds in comparison to yours.

-If you want to save your time, then opting for a resume maker isn’t a bad option at all.
+If you want to save time, then opting for a resume maker isn’t a bad option at all.
 The premade templates available on such platforms will let you come up with a stunning and attractive resume.

 Guest Article By: Sofia Mia